codecentric/chaos-monkey-spring-boot/docs/README.md

 - What if one of our services breaks down?
 - Service Discovery works, but is our Client-Side-Load-Balancing also working?

-As yo can see, there are many more questions and open topics you have to deal with.
+As you can see, there are many more questions and open topics you have to deal with.

 That was my start to take a deep dive into Chaos Engineering and I started this little project to share my thoughts and experience.